St Francis de Sales College: Redevelopment

 In August 2017, plans for a $27 million redevelopment of the college were approved by Catholic Education South Australia.
 These developments, while primarily funded by the college, were contributed to by the State Government and the Mount Barker District Council.
 The build would consist of a Community Sports Centre, a new Reception to Year 6 Primary School and an Early Learning Centre.

-In 2018, the $10.2 million Community Sports Center was opened by Minister for Recreation, Sport and Racing, Corey Wingard, Mayor of Mount Barker, Ann Ferguson and Director of Catholic Education South Australia, Dr Neil McGoran.
+In 2018, the $10.2 million St Francis de Sales Community Sports Centre was opened by Minister for Recreation, Sport and Racing, Corey Wingard, Mayor of Mount Barker, Ann Ferguson and Director of Catholic Education South Australia, Dr Neil McGoran.

 In 2020, the second stage of development commenced; the new Junior School and Early Learning Centre being completed later that year, providing state-of-the-art facilities for R-6 students and younger learners.
 In November 2021, these facilities were awarded the New Construction/New Individual Facility over $8m Award and the overall winner of the SA Awards for Excellence in Educational Facilities at the 2021 Learning Environments Australasia South Australia and Northern Territory Awards.